Accommodation

 Although the site is fully fenced off to keep a comfortable and safe barrier between animals and humans, for the sake of both parties please be mindful that you are still on a reserve.

-Animals such as antelope, monkeys and warthogs sometimes like to visit camp.
+Animals such as antelope, baboons and warthogs sometimes like to visit camp.
 If and when this occurs, your guides will explain any health and safety concerns.
 They will also chat to you about the behaviour of the animals, to ensure that you are comfortable with their presence and understand how to co-exist with them.

 Rules and Respect